stonepros/stone/doc/mgr/mds_autoscaler.rst

 - ``max_mds`` file system setting
 - ``standby_count_wanted`` file system setting

-The Ceph monitor daemons are still responsible for promoting or stopping MDS according to these settings.
+The Stone monitor daemons are still responsible for promoting or stopping MDS according to these settings.
 The ``mds_autoscaler`` simply adjusts the number of MDS which are spawned by the orchestrator.